 The United States provides valuable benefits and protections for couples obtaining an official marriage license.
 (See the list at the end of this article.)

-2. Because it was practiced in Jesus’ time.
+2. Because marriage ceremonies were practiced in Jesus’ time.

 Wedding ceremonies have been practiced around the world for centuries.
 Abraham took great care to obtain a godly woman for his son Isaac.
 God answered Abraham’s prayer by “cattle-watering.”
 The patriarch’s servant presented a dowry to young Rebekah, and an agreement was made between families.

 Boaz received permission to marry Ruth by approaching the elders at the city gate.
 Instead of a license, he used a sandal!
 (Ruth 4:2-5)